About Energy, Environmental & Chemical Engineering

 E44 EECE 501 Transport Phenomena in EECE

-The aim of the course is for students to develop skills in applying principles of momentum, heat and mass transport in a unified manner to problems encountered in the areas of energy, environmental and chemical processes.
-A systems approach will be followed so that the general principles can be grasped, and the skills needed to develop mathematical models of seemingly different processes will be emphasized.
-This provides the students with general tools that they can apply later in their chosen field of research.
+The aim of the course is for students to develop skills in applying principles of momentum, heat and mass transport in an unified manner to problems encountered in the areas of energy, environmental and chemical processes.
+A systems approach will be followed so that the general principles can be grasped and the skills to develop mathematical models of seemingly different processes will be emphasized.
+This provides the students with a general tool which they can apply later in their chosen field of research.
+Prerequisite: graduate level standing or permission of instructor

 Credit 3 units.